1994–95 Nottingham Forest F.C. season: Season summary

-After achieving promotion back to the FA Premier League at the first attempt, Nottingham Forest continued to succeed in life after Brian Clough as new manager Frank Clark guided them to an impressive third-place finish and UEFA Cup qualification, giving Forest their first European campaign of the post-Heysel era.
-Never out of the top-six throughout the season, Forest seemingly mounted an unexpected serious title challenge in the first quarter of the season, finding themselves in 2nd.
-Unfortunately, they couldn't quite keep up the title push and hit a bad run of form throughout most of winning just five out of 20 league games but an unbeaten run of nine wins in their final 12 league games during Spring saw them finish third, 12 points adrift of champions Blackburn Rovers, nonetheless a magnificent achievement.
+After achieving promotion back to the FA Premier League at the first attempt, Nottingham Forest continued to succeed after Brian Clough as new manager Frank Clark guided them to a third-place finish and UEFA Cup qualification, giving Forest their first European campaign of the post-Heysel era.
+Never out of the top-six throughout the season, Forest a title challenge in the first quarter of the season, finding themselves in 2nd.
+However, they couldn't keep up the title push, winning just five out of 20 league games but an unbeaten run of nine wins in their final 12 league games during Spring saw them finish third, 12 points adrift of champions Blackburn Rovers.

 Striker Stan Collymore was on target 22 times in the league and speculation that he would be on his way to another club proved correct at the end of the season when he sold to Liverpool for a national record fee of £8.4 million.
 The failure of Clark to buy a proven replacement cast significant doubt over whether Forest could mount a serious challenge for honours in the post-Collymore era.